Concert nights usually start with parking, transportation, and timing. Daytime visits usually start with trails, geology, and weather.

 How To Get To Red Rocks

-Ride planning and post-show pickup logic.
+Ride planning and post-show pickup details.

 Red Rocks Map

-Visual layer for trails, seating, geology, parking, and pickup points.
+Trails, seating, geology, parking, and pickup points.

 Red Rocks FAQ